FeiLiu36/EoH/README.md

-EOH design very competetive algorithm/heuristic in minuts/hours.
+EOH designs very competetive algorithms/heuristics in minutes/hours.
 Notably, It surpasses FunSearch, identifying superior heuristics with significantly fewer computational budgets (i.e., queries to LLMs) on online bin packing problem.

-Following Figure shows the Evolution of EOH on the online bin packing problem.
+The following Figure shows the Evolution of EOH on the online bin packing problem.
 We outline the key **thoughts** and the corresponding **code** **snippets** that have contributed to the best results during evolution.
 Additionally, we mark the prompt strategies that result in improvement.
 Finally, we present the optimal heuristic in the final population and compare it to the heuristics designed by humans and from FunSearch.

 <img src="./docs/figures/evolution.jpg" alt="eoh" width="1000" height="auto">